Sasindu0228/YT-Video-Downloader/README.md

   - [License](#license)

 ## Description
-You can do this on Windows and Linux operating systems.
+YouTube Video Downloader is a Python project that enables users to download videos from YouTube with high resolution.
+This tool is compatible with both Windows and Linux operating systems.

-## Installation
+## Installation for Linux
 ```bash
 pkg update && pkg upgrade
 ```